There is an epidemic of boring in our society. And this plagues all of us.

 - Commit to total engagement.
 I’m totally calling you out on your fake trip to the bathroom, pretending to check your very important email or looking over their head as you talk to them to see who might be more interesting.
 Stop it!
 I promise, engaging will make you both interested and interesting.

 You also can be attractive nonverbally.
 You know how much we love our body language research.
 And studies show that the majority of our communication is actually nonverbal.
-On the conservative side, studies have found a minimum of 60 percent (which is still A LOT!) and that go as high as 93 percent.

 How to Be Attractive Nonverbally: